zchee/neovim-wiki/Deps.md

 Forks
 =====

 For some dependencies we maintain temporary "forks", which are simply private branches with a few extra patches, while we wait for the upstream project to merge the patches.
-This is done instead of maintaining the patches as CMake `PATCH_COMMAND` steps, which is more brittle/fragile.
+This is done instead of maintaining the patches as (fragile) CMake `PATCH_COMMAND` steps.

-For Windows OS some of these patches are required.
-For all other cases, Nvim builds against and supports both the "vanilla" dependency (without Nvim's patches) and typically much older versions.
+* For Windows OS some of these patches are required.
+* For all other cases, Nvim builds against and supports both the "vanilla" dependency (without Nvim's patches) and typically much older versions.

 In all cases the Nvim patches live on the `nvim` branch of each forked repo.